 Wherever there’s a crowd, there’s conflict.
-In a workplace, where a bunch of people with different ideologies is brought together to fulfill a common goal, conflict is basically inevitable.
+When people with different ideologies are brought together to fulfill a common goal, conflict is basically inevitable.
 Workplace conflict can take multiple forms, either between two employees, between an employee and his boss or between two superiors.
-As difficult as it might seem, resolving these conflicts are possible.
+As difficult as it might seem, resolving these conflicts is possible.

 1. Embrace the conflicts

 Don’t ever turn a blind eye.
 Conflict will only go worse with time as tension builds up.
-Deal with the issues and resolve them as soon as possible before people start holding grudges, which will deteriorate their performance.
+Deal with the issues and resolve them as soon as possible before people start holding grudges, which will hinder employee morale.

 Whenever you witness a disagreement between two of your employees, make sure they work it out.
-When a conflict arises between the two groups, you need to step in and get them on the same page.
+Try to listen to both sides and help resolve the issue peacefully.
+When a conflict arises between two groups, you need to step in and get them on the same page.
+Everybody must understand that they have the goal.
 If there’s a conflict between you and one of your employees, try to resolve it in a private conversation.

 2. Set-up meetings

-Set up meetings between the two parties to the situation through.
+Set up meetings between the two parties to understand the problem from everyone's perspective.
 If there’s no communication, the conflict will only build up.

-The most important rule is to not assign any blame.
+Let everyone know that assigning blame will not resolve the situation in any way.
 The goal is to find a viable solution to the disagreement that’s in everyone’s best interest.
-Nobody will ever participate in these meetings if an individual is blamed for the conflict.

 3. Listen to your employees